itsluizamorim/garden/_pages/index.md

 # My Cascadia Journey 🌲
 `by Luiz Amorim.`

 Hi there!
-I'm [Luiz Amorim](https://www.linkedin.com/in/luizamorim/), and you’ve stumbled upon my personal blog describing my experience living with my family in the Cascadia. ☺️
+I'm [Luiz Amorim](https://www.linkedin.com/in/luizamorim/), and you’ve stumbled upon *My Cascadia Journey*, a personal blog describing my experience living with my family in the Cascadia. ☺️

 [[Posts]]